Gerosullivan/Pangur/context/spec.md

    - Surviving mice eat grain, potentially evolving.
    - Every meaningful state update (target selection, damage, eating, stat changes) pauses until the player advances with the stepper control.
 3. **Incoming Wave Phase**
-   - Calculate meow deterrence, remove scared mice from the queue, and place the remaining mice onto the grid.
+   - Calculate meow deterrence per entry cell (see §8).
+Each cat’s meow is assigned to the nearest entry cell(s) using Chebyshev distance; ties split evenly and any remainder is distributed deterministically left-to-right.
+This produces a `meow` bucket for every entry, which drives both the UI labels (“Meow Deterring: X”) and the scare counts.
+   - Remove scared mice from each entry’s queue independently (`deterred = min(bucket, queued)`), updating the staging bands so players can watch mice flee from specific gates.
+   - After deterrence, place the remaining mice by pulling from each entry queue in order (north → east → south → west), spawning them onto the highest available rows just like the earlier prototype.
+If the board lacks free cells for the required entrants, trigger the “Building overwhelmed” loss condition.
    - Apply the same stepper control so each placement or deterrence change requires explicit user progression.

 ## 5. Cat Phase Details